Jaboticaba tree with ripe fruit

 Description A small, evergreen, sub-tropical, tree with small, lanceolate, opposite, leaves.
 New folliage emerges a light pink color and hardens off to a light green.
 The bark of the tree peels off giving it an attractive mottled appearance, very similar to that of a crepe myrtle.
 The white, fluffy, flowers emerge from the side of the trunk of the tree as well as from larger branches.
 This gives a flowering tree the appearance of being covered with snow.
 The black, spherical fruit is 1"-2" in diameter, and has a tough, inedible, rubbery, skin with transluscent, white, gelatinous, flesh containing 1-2 seeds.
 The flavor is very sweet and similar to that of grapes.

 Height 8'-20'.
 The trunk needs to be 2" in diameter before this tree will produce fruit.
 Pruning into a hedge doesn't hurt fruit production, because the fruit are borne on the trunk of the tree.

-250: F. Zone 9b or higher.
+Temp/zone 25° F. Zone 9b or higher.
 They can be grown in South Florida, Southern California, and Hawaii.
 They would possibly survive in coastal regions of Texas, Louisiana, Mississippi, and Alabama, if given protection from frost.

 Water The secret to success with this plant is hydration.
 This tree does not like to dry out.
 In containers, I put a tray underneath the pot to keep it from drying out too quickly, (This is something that I very rarely recomend as it will usually rot the roots of a plant).
 In the ground, be sure to provide a deep layer of mulch around the base of the tree, and irrigate whenever the soil becomes dry.

 Keeping these trees from going through water stress will cause these slow growing trees to grow and fruit much sooner than the fifteen years they can take to begin producing.

 Fertilizer All purpose fertilizer.
 Fertilize annually, with a time release granular fertilizer at the begining of the growing season.

 Cultivation They will tolerate a wide range of soil types, but prefer a slightly acidic soil containing large amounts of organic matter.
 When planting, pick a site with full sun or as close to full sun as you can provide in your yard.
 Dig a hole twice as wide as the pot it is growing in.
 Place the young tree in the center, and back-fill the hole with a soil containing high amounts of organic matter.
 Place a layer of mulch around the base of the tree to provide moisture.
 They are not tolerant of salt spray.